RudyBai/yearTwo/README.md

 Coming Soon™ to a **yearTwo** repo near you!:
 * C/Assignemnt Two

-NoSQL Didn't work out too well so I'd be very careful taking any inspiration from there.
+NoSQL Didn't work out too well so I'd be very careful taking any inspiration from there. :cowboy_hat_face:

 ![A graphical instruction on using this repo](https://i.kym-cdn.com/photos/images/newsfeed/001/208/115/7e1.png)